GautamRaj-12/obsidian-git-sync/java-multithreading/01_multitasking_multiprocessing_multithreading.md

 ## Multitasking

-- Performing multiple task at single time.
+- Performing multiple tasks at single time.
-- Ex: Playing movie on VLC, Working on Word , and Browsing on chrome
+- Ex: Playing movie on VLC, Working on Word , and Browsing on chrome at the same time
+- CPU does this by ***context switching***.
+- It inncr
 ## Multiprocessing

 ## Multithreading